 Grades are reported at the close of each term to the student, faculty advisor, Associate Dean of the College and Dean of Students.
 Instructors are asked to inform the Associate Dean of the College whenever a student’s work in a course becomes unsatisfactory during the term.
 Grade reports are e-mailed to campus addresses unless paper copies are explicitly requested.
 Students may request copies of their grades to be sent to their parents or guardians by contacting the Office of the Registrar.

 Midterm grades are required for all students doing work below C, for the purpose of directing students to appropriate helpful campus resources.
-Midterm grades will also be required for all first-year students.
+Midterm grades are also required for all students, including transfers, in their first year at Knox.
 These grades are distributed to students, their faculty advisors and the deans.
 Midterm grades do not affect the grade point average.

 Grade Description Grade Points per Credit A+, A, A- outstanding 4.0, 4.0, 3.7 B+, B, B- superior 3.3, 3.0, 2.7 C+, C, C- competent 2.3, 2.0, 1.7 D+, D, D- passing, but inferior 1.3, 1.0, 0.7 F failing 0.0 S satisfactory, C- or better - U unsatisfactory, below C- - I incomplete - NR not recorded - W withdrawal - P passing-used in advanced work for Honors to indicate passing work for which a grade will be assigned when the 3-term sequence is completed -